EinSatzMitX/bobos-nerdy-notes/C Language Tutorial.md

 	return 0;
 }
 ```
-_This is an example in pseudo code, of how _
+_This is an example in pseudo code, of how you can creates classes and "methods" in [[OOP]] languages_

+In this example we create a class "foo" with a [[Method]] "bar" and then run that